 This gluten free sourdough pancakes recipe makes 9-10 large pancakes, and you need 1 cup of gluten free starter to begin with.

-If you are reading this than you are probably familiar with gluten free sourdough baking, whether you’re baking bread or other baked goods you always have some extra sourdough starter that needs to be used.
+If you are reading this, then you are probably familiar with gluten free sourdough baking, whether you’re baking sourdough bread or other baked goods you always have some extra sourdough starter that needs to be used.
 Gluten free flours are expensive and there is not need to throw the discards.

 Personally, I don’t discard any of my sourdough starter.
 I pour it into another jar and keep the jar in the fridge instead.
 That way I’m not wasting anything.
 Plus, it reminds me I’m ready to bake in the next 2-3 days!

 I like that maintaining a gluten free sourdough starter is very easy.
-And once I have a jar of starter tucked away in the refrigerator, I have freshly baked gluten free sourdough bread / gluten free sourdough pumpernickel or gluten free sourdough pancakes at least once a week.
+And once I have a jar of starter tucked away in the refrigerator, I have freshly baked gluten free sourdough bread / gluten free sourdough pumpernickel, gluten free sourdough banana bread or gluten free sourdough pancakes at least once a week.
 I use 80% of it then feed it and put it back in the fridge.

 Fluffy Gluten Free Sourdough Pancakes